 - Close the estate

-1. How Do You Settle A Wayne Pa Estate? – Information
+1. How Do You Settle A Philadelphia Pa Estate? – Information

 The first step (and one of the most important ones) in the process of settling an estate is getting organized.
 You’ll want to keep track of both your expenses and all the time you spend working on settling the estate, as you’re entitled to be compensated.